Home

 Conclusion: Know God and be Known of Him

 So, what must we do to become saved?
 As Paul said to the Philippian jailer, "Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house."
-The children of Israel died in the wilderness because of unbelief, all the time professing God.
-The Children of Israel rejected Christ because of unbelief, all the time professing they looked for a Messiah.
-They died in unbelief because their faith was not the product of Christ working within them.
-It wasn't belief unto receiving and obedience.
-It was faith, but it was not saving faith that can only come from the "work" of Christ.
+The children of Israel died in the wilderness because of unbelief, all the time professing they were of God.
+Likewise, the Children of Israel 2000 years ago rejected Christ because of unbelief, while all the time professing they looked for a Messiah.
+They died in unbelief because their faith was not the product of God working within them.
+It wasn't belief unto receiving and unto obedience.
+It was dead faith, not saving faith that can only come from the work of the living Christ.
 For if we truly believe, we will know God, and be known of Him.

+What must I do to be saved?
 In summary, simple confession of the lips is not the evidence of true salvation, just as simply professing to be a Christian doesn't make one a true Christian.
 For even the Devils confess that Christ is the Holy one of God (Mark 1:24; Luke 4:34), but this doesn't mean that they are saved.
-Most false gospels will make confession of Christ, and yet they are no closer to salvation than the devils that they serve.
-Anyone can say the sinners' prayer, and be baptized in water, and profess many works for Christ, but true salvation consists of being dead to sin, being baptized in the Spirit, and being regenerated unto New life.
-True salvation is becoming a new creation wherein we love God because He "first" loved us.
-It is when our worldly desires have been changed to an earnest desire is to do God's will.
-All men sin, but having an "earnest desire" to do the will of God is the key phrase that evidences true salvation.
-If we don't have that true desire to keep His law faithfully and to do His will, then we are deceiving ourselves.
-We need to examine ourselves, try ourselves, prove ourselves, that we will make our calling and election sure.
+Most false gospels will make confession of Christ, and yet they are no closer to salvation than the spirit of evil that they serve.
+Anyone can say the sinners' prayer, be baptized in water and profess many works for Christ.
+But true salvation consists of being dead to sin, being baptized in the Spirit, and being regenerated unto new life.
+True salvation is becoming a new creation wherein we love God because He first loved us (1st John 4:19).
+It is when our worldly desires have been changed to an earnest desire to do God's will.
+All men sin, but of the Spirit having an "earnest desire" to do the will of God is the key phrase that evidences true salvation.
+If we don't have that true Spirit to keep His law faithfully and to do His will, then we are deceiving ourselves.
+Then we need to examine ourselves, try ourselves, prove ourselves, that we make our calling and election sure (2nd Peter 1:10).

 2nd Corinthians 13:5